jfcloutier/karma_system/research_fellowship/search_spaces.md

 ### Affordance space

 * What: A CA sarching for how it can act to most effectively impact its own beliefs
-  * By disrupting unpleasant (fitness-reducing) beliefs and promoting pleasant (fitness-increasing) beliefs
+  * By disrupting unpleasant (wellbeing-reducing) beliefs and promoting pleasant (wellbeing-increasing) beliefs
 * Why: To increase policy effectiveness and reliability, and minimize misfires